AndreasChristensen89/janken-bossu/README.md

    * **Loosing screen** For computer choice the margin is decreased.
    * **Draw screen** The "draw" message's margin is set to 0 auto.
    * **Win screen** Player's pick's width is decreased, margins are changed - same changes for computer choice.
 Next button's margin is decreased.
+   **Victory screen** Win title's width is decreased.
+Win-text's width is decreased.
+Restart button's height and width are decreased.
+   * **Game over screen** Game over message's width is decreased.
+Game over text's font-size, line-height, and width are decreased.
+Restart button is similar to victory screen.

 * __600px__
    * **Start screen:** All elements' responsive values are changed.
 Max height is 1300px, which I estimate to work at this width.